Rustic Pool House Design Trends | Country Floors of America LLC.

 Designing a pool house for a rustic property opens up a world of possibilities.
 While a modern pool house is often centered around entertainment, a rustic design may be styled as a serene getaway.

 In Mediterranean or Spanish-style homes, a pool house should have an Old World ambiance, with stucco or stone walls, a tile roof, and terracotta tile floors.
-See our Fiesole Collection featured below.
-Colorful, hand-painted tiles make the perfect accent for interior areas like the kitchen or fireplace.
+Colorful, hand-painted tiles make the perfect accent for interior areas like the kitchen backsplash tiles or fireplace.
 Tile accents around the pool, and incorporated into hardscaped areas, connect the pool house’s interior to the garden.

 Rustic Details Blend Into Nature

 Honed finishes and the natural variations of stones, like limestone help a pool house integrate into natural surroundings.
 A modern pool house with a rustic style might incorporate a meditation area, sauna, or natural swimming pool.
 To focus on the connection between indoors and out, many rustic pool houses are designed as open pavilions.
-Weather-proof flooring is important, choose some of our beautiful terracotta collections to add warmth and texture to your design.
-Check out our Cotto Med Terracotta Collection below.
+Weather-proof flooring is important, choose some of our beautiful terracotta tile collections to add warmth and texture to your design.

 < >